crescojeff/Stealthosaurus/README.md

 Decoded messages will be place in the assets directory, with a name prefix "result_secret_in_".
 They can be viewed with any text editor and should match the original character array.

+KNOWN ISSUES:
+Last time I checked, and this was a while ago, decoding doesn't quite work for some reason, even for charbyn encoding.
+It used to work...